ga-wdi-boston/ruby-enumerable-assessment/README.md

 **Unless explicilty disallowed, you may use any method or feature ruby provides to complete the prompts.**

-Check your answers by running `grunt test`.
-Check your code by running `grunt nag`.
-You can reformat your code with `grunt reformat`.
+Check your answers by running `rspec`.

 When you are done, commit, push your changes, and submit a pull request.